-Thinking about LLMs in Medicine
+Thinking about Large Language Models (LLMs) in Medicine

 Thought Experiment - The IBD Surveillance AI Agent